-IP packets are the bundles of data that form the foundation for the TCP/IP col suite.
-Every packet carries a source and destination address, some option bits, a checksum, and a payload f data.
-A typical IP packet is a few hundred bytes long. packets flow by the billions across the world over Ethernets, serial lines, SONET packet radio connections, frame relay connections, Asynchronous Transfer Mode Julinks, and so on.
-But there is no notion of a virtual circuit or "phone call" at the revel: every packet stands alone.
+IP packets are the bundles of data that form the foundation for the TCP/IP protocol suite.
+Every packet carries a source and destination address, some option bits, a header checksum, and a payload f data.
+A typical IP packet is a few hundred bytes long.
+These packets flow by the billions across the world over Ethernets, serial lines, SONET rings, packet radio connections, frame relay connections, Asynchronous Transfer Mode (ATM) links, and so on.
+But there is no notion of a virtual circuit or "phone call" at the IP level: every packet stands alone.

 IP is an unreliable datagram service.
-No guarantees are made that packets will delivered, delivered only once, or delivered in any particular order.
-Nor is there any deck for packet correctness.
+No guarantees are made that packets will be delivered, delivered only once, or delivered in any particular order.
+Nor is there any check for packet correctness.
 The checksum in the IP header covers only that header.

 If a packet is too large for the next hop, it is fragmented.
-That is, it is divided not two or more packets, each of which has its own IP header, but only a portion of the payload.
+That is, it is divided into two or more packets, each of which has its own IP header, but only a portion of the payload.
 The fragments make their own separate ways to the ultimate destination.
 During the trip, fragments may be further fragmented.
-When the pieces arrive at the arget machine, they are reassembled.
+When the pieces arrive at the target machine, they are reassembled.
 As a rule, no reassembly is done at intermediate hops.

-P Addresses
+IP Addresses